elomasney/styled_v1/README.md

 - The bottom of the homepage features another carousel, displaying a few customer testimonials, with rounded image and blockquotes.
 This allows the user to gain insight into some of the experiences of other users.
 - The footer is minimal, displaying copyright information to the left, and two social icon links to the right, the company's Instagram and Facebook pages.
 - The contact page is located within the Home App.
 The layout is a contact form, with fields for Email(customer's email), subject, and message.
 The user can complete this form, and submit it, to send an email directly to the site owners.
 On submitting the form, the email will be sent directly to the site owner's Gmail account, and the user will be directed to a Thank You page.
 - The Thank You page is designed to alert the user that the email was sent successfully, and that they will receive a response as soon as possible.
-A button is also located on this page, 'Check Out our Looks', which, when clicked, will direct the user to check out the Look Book page, displaying all the outfits for inspiration.
+A button is also located on this page, 'Check Out Our Styled Services', which, when clicked, will direct the user to check out the all products page, displaying all the services available for purchase.

 #### **_About App_**
 - The about page is structured into 3 sections: some information on the company, with an image to the left, and text to the right, a 'what we do' section with icons displaying the services we offer, and a link to each service using a call to action button, 'More Info'.
 At the bottom of the page, a section on the team 'Style Squad', which is a card layout, with top image, and text underneath, it includes the  employee title, name, and email.